Afwanms/DataScientistPorto/CarPricesPrediction/desc.md

 ### 4. Modeling
 - Split data into training and testing
-- Using Decission Tree Regression model
+- Using Decision Tree Regression model
 - Tune hyperparameters using GridSearchCV

 ## Result